linz/geostore/USAGE.md

 ## Dataset source S3 bucket

-To import data in to the Geostore, dataset source S3 bucket must be readable by Geostore.
+To import data into Geostore, the dataset source S3 bucket must be readable by Geostore.

 Example dataset source S3 bucket policy: